Every NASCAR Cup Series Driver’s Current Contract Status in 2025

 • For several drivers, there will be little to no information on their contract length.
 Teams will occasionally use vague terms to express the length of a contract.

-• Teams often use terms like “Multi-year Deal/Extension” or “Long-term Deal/Extension.”
-Importantly, these terms confirm the contract is not one year, suggesting it could be a two-year or longer contract.
+• Teams often use terms like “Multi-Year Deal/Extension” or “Long-Term Deal/Extension.”
+Importantly, these terms confirm the contract is not one year, suggesting it is a two-year or longer contract.

 • Just because a driver is under contract does not mean they are safe.
 For example, Noah Gragson and Chase Briscoe had years left on their Stewart-Haas Racing contracts prior to the teams closure last season.